 As one of the most diverse eco friendly stores online, Made Trade is a woman-owned, family-run company that was started by a desire to find beautiful ethical and sustainable products for their own home and wardrobe.

 With different products for each of their values, Made Trade “puts artistry above efficiency, fair wages above profits, sustainability above mass production, quality craftsmanship above mindless consumption, and transparency above everything.”

-“Ethically elevated,” they call it, only bolstered by the fact that they donate to regenerative fiber company Fibershed as a member of 1% for the Planet and are certified Carbon Neutral.
+“Ethically elevated,” they call it, only bolstered by the fact that they donate to regenerative fiber company Fibershed as a member of 1% for the Planet and have verified 100% carbon offset shipping.

 Not only do they offset shipping emissions by funding an Amazon protection program that educated Indigenous peoples on proper land management, but they offset any possible returns, too.
 Not that you’ll be wanting to send anything back!

 Shop: Made Trade